-10 Things to Do in Fukui
+10 Things To Do In Fukui & Where To Stay

 Fukui is one of those prefectures in the Japan which flies under the radar for both Japanese and international travelers.
 Tucked away in the north-west corner of Central Japan, Fukui is easy to miss when planning your travels around Japan.
 Fukui Station is however a convenient stop on the Limited Express Thunderbird service running from Osaka, Kyoto and onto Kanazawa; and given the ease of getting there, a couple of outstanding local attractions make Fukui an attractive destination for many travelers.
 On this page you will find the following information:

 Originally called ‘Echizen’, the region is home to one of Japan’s most important and impressive temples – Daihonzan Eihei-ji.
 Accessible by bus or local train from Fukui Station, Eiehi-ji is one of two main temples of the Soto school of Zen Buddhism.
 Seventy buildings make-up the beautiful temple complex with more than two hundred monks and nuns in residence.